bevyengine/rfcs/rfcs/45-stageless.md

 This pattern is your go-to when your scheduling needs grow beyond "each system runs once per app update", i.e. when you want to:

-- repeatedly loop over a sequence of game logic several times in a single app update (e.g. fixed timestep)
+- repeatedly loop over a sequence of game logic several times in a single app update (e.g. fixed timestep, action queue)
 - have complex branches in your schedule (e.g. state transitions)
 - change to a different threading model for some portion of your systems
 - integrate an external service with arbitrary side effects, like scripting or a web server

-As long as you have `&mut World`, like in an exclusive system or command, you can extract anything available in the `Systems` resource and run it however you want.
+As long as you have `&mut World`, from an exclusive system or command, you can extract anything available in the `Systems` resource and run it.

-Unlike in previous versions of Bevy, states and the fixed timestep no longer involve run criteria.
+Unlike in previous versions of Bevy, states and the fixed timestep no longer depend on run criteria.
-Instead, those systems just go in a corresponding system set to be retrieved and run by an exclusive system.
+Instead, systems are simply added under a separate system set that will be retrieved and ran by an exclusive system.
 No conflicts.
 You can transition states inside the fixed timestep without issue.

 ### Fixed timestep